dookgit/PvJ-Scorebot-ContentChecker/README.md

 But...i understand what each line does, so it's good for my purposes, and diagnosing when issues arise.

 I have also used this script i my last RvBCTF and it worked perfectly for the game duration (7 hours) monitoring systems.

+If you load up ScoringEngine with your competition.yaml file, and get a 500 Internal Server error from ScoringEngine once it's loaded, check your changes you made to the competition.yaml file, and it's usually this.
+Make sure the tabs are in the right places too.